fhswf/MLPro/doc/rtd/content/append1/bf/howto.bf.mt.001.rst

 Results
 -------

-On a PC with an AMD Ryzen 7 CPU (8/16 cores) running Linux, the system monitor shows a 3.78x speedup with multithreading and a 20.35x speedup with multiprocessing.
+The howto example logs details of the three runs and in particular the speed factors of multithreading and multiprocessing in comparison to the serial/synchronous execution.
+On a PC with an AMD Ryzen 7 CPU (8/16 cores) running Linux, the system monitor shows an approx. 4x speedup with multithreading and an approx. 20x speedup with multiprocessing.

 .. image:: images/howto.bf.mt.001/howto_bf_mt_001_parallel_algorithms.png